firefly-oss/lib-transactional-engine/TUTORIAL.md

 saga_event=step_failed saga=TravelBookingSaga stepId=reserveHotel attempts=3 latencyMs=5000 error=...
 saga_event=completed saga=TravelBookingSaga success=false
 ```
+In addition to onStart(saga,id) and step success/failure events, the engine also publishes:
+- onStart(saga,id, ctx): with access to SagaContext for header propagation and tracing; the default tracing sink injects X-Trace-Id.
+- onStepStarted(saga,id,step): when a step transitions to RUNNING (useful for queue depth/concurrency metrics).
+- onStepSkippedIdempotent(saga,id,step): when a step is skipped due to per-run idempotency.

+Auto-configuration and composition:
+- If you don’t declare your own `SagaEvents` bean, a composite is created including the logger sink and, if available, `SagaMicrometerEvents` and `SagaTracingEvents` (wired when a `MeterRegistry` or `Tracer` bean is present).
+- Micrometer metrics include counters/timers like `saga.step.started`, `saga.step.completed{outcome=*}`, `saga.step.latency`, `saga.step.attempts`, and `saga.run.completed`.
+- Tracing creates a span for the saga and one per step, and injects `X-Trace-Id` into `SagaContext.headers()` for HTTP propagation.

 You can provide a custom `SagaEvents` bean to integrate with metrics/tracing.
 For low-level timings of raw method invocations, enable DEBUG for `StepLoggingAspect`.